manticoresoftware/manticoresearch/docs/real-time_indexes.rst

 RT indexes overview
 -------------------

-RT indexes should be declared in ``sphinx.conf``, just as every other index type.
+RT indexes should be declared in ``manticore.conf``, just as every other index type.
 Notable differences from the regular, disk-based indexes are that a) data sources are not required and ignored, and b) you should explicitly enumerate all the text fields, not just attributes.
 Here's an